About Me: James Byrne (he/him)

 Often, beneath it all, there is shame.

-Not loud shame, but the quieter kind — the feeling that something about you is too much, not enough, or somehow out of place.
+Not loud shame, but the quieter kind.
+The feeling that something about you is too much, not enough, or somehow out of place.

 Understanding Shame

 Shame, in this sense, is not the feeling that we have done something wrong.
+It is the deeper feeling that something about us is wrong.

 It often sounds like:

-I am too much
+I am too much.

-I am not enough
+I am not enough.

-If people really saw me, they would leave
+If people really saw me, they would leave.

-Love or belonging might not be for someone like me
+Love or belonging might not be for someone like me.

-For many — particularly gay and bisexual men — this begins long before there are words for it.
+For many, particularly gay and bisexual men, this begins long before there are words for it.
 It grows out of subtle experiences of exclusion, silence, or the feeling of being different in ways that are not welcomed.

 Over time, that feeling shapes how we live: how much of ourselves we show, how close we allow others to come, and what we believe we deserve in love, intimacy, and belonging.

 In therapy, shame is not something to be removed.
+It is something to be understood.

-Often, it has been protecting a very vulnerable part of us — the part that learned early on that being fully seen might not be safe.
+Often, it has been protecting a very vulnerable part of us.
+The part that learned early on that being fully seen might not be safe.

 The work is to meet that part with care, and slowly discover that the story shame tells about who we are is not the only story available.